rachhtordoff/stack-assessment/README.md

 ## Instructions

-To build the container run:
+To build the container `cd` into stack-assessment and run:

 ` docker build -t stackassessment . `